Road Tripping with Vintage Neon Signs

 Why did you decide to travel by RV?
 What type of RV did you drive?

 When I started planning the road trip, it was pretty obvious the most economic way to do it would be in an RV.
 I chose a Class B motorhome mostly because of the smaller size.
-I knew I would be doing a lot of driving around at night in cities so the size of the vehicle was probably my biggest consideration.
-I bought the RV brand new with a warranty because I didn’t want to have any repair issues during the trip.
+I knew I would be doing a lot of driving around at night in cities.
+The size of the vehicle was probably my biggest consideration.
+I bought the RV brand new with a warranty.
+I didn’t want to have any repair issues during the trip.

 How long was your road trip?
 Where did you travel?

-I left Seattle in March of 2017 and meandered around the US and Canada for two and a half years.
+I left Seattle in March of 2017.
+Then meandered around the US and Canada for two and a half years.
 In addition to photographing neon signs, there were also many places around North America that I wanted to see.

 What inspired you to take a trip across the US to photograph neon signs?